wbuchanan/brewscheme/README.md

     Data Visualization.
 In _Computer Graphics Forum_ (Vol. 32, No. 3pt4, pp. 401-410).
 Blackwell Publishing Ltd.

 ## License Information
 Please view  section 4 of the [ColorBrewer](http://www.colorbrewer2.org) copyright notice for additional information pertaining to the licensing and redistribution of ColorBrew intellectual property.

+## Additional Info
+For additional information/examples about the brewscheme package see [Buchanan, W. R. (2015).
+Brewing color schemes in Stata: Making it easier for end users to customize Stata graphs.
+Presented 31jul2015 at the  2015 Stata North American Users' Group Meeting.
+Columbus, OH.](http://www.stata.com/meeting/columbus15/abstracts/materials/columbus15_buchanan.pdf)